Vardy v Rooney: A Courtroom Drama

 Vardy v Rooney: A Courtroom Drama is a Channel 4 two-part courtroom drama based on the Wagatha Christie events and subsequent high-profile court case.

 Premise

-The mini series will recreate the English High Court defamation case between the two figures Rebekah Vardy and Coleen Rooney from 2022 with the focus on the opposing legal teams.
+The mini series recreates the English High Court defamation case between the two figures Rebekah Vardy and Coleen Rooney from 2022, with the focus on the opposing legal teams.
 The case arose after Rooney accused Vardy of leaking posts from her private Instagram account to The Sun newspaper resulting in Vardy suing Rooney for libel.